bppwrite/bppwrite.github.io/content/education/broadway-kids/index.md

 **Broadway Kids Week 1** – Take the Stage! – Students will be encouraged to speak up in front of others, share things about themselves, and create and perform their original work on BPP’s main stage!

 **Broadway Kids Week 2** – Tell Your Story! - Students will learn improvisation techniques along with such introductory elements of acting as character creation and artistic collaboration.

+THEATRE INTERNSHIP OPPORTUNITY!

+The Bloomington Playwrights Project is looking for 2-3 theatre interns for our summer camps!
+We have various roles available based on your expertise.
+We are looking for interns who have experience in any or all of these areas: acting, directing, costuming, makeup, light / sound / set design, improvisation, or vocal coaching.

+Please note 1, this is an unpaid internship but full summer interns will receive 2 subscriptions to the 2019-2020 BPP season.
+2, you do NOT have to be available the entire summer.
+A full summer internship is May 27 - July 27, but partial summer internships are available for any of the BPP's four camps: Broadway Kids, DramatiKids, Laugh Factory, and Musical Theater Camp.

+Please send your resume and brief cover letter, including which dates you are available, to Rachael Himsel: [education@newplays.org](mailto:education@newplays.org)

+Deadline March 15th